Master of Information Management (MIM)

 - Individualized Program Plan - An individualized program plan gives you the opportunity to combine technical and managerial coursework to create a program of study customized to your interests and needs.

 The learning in the MIM program is not confined to the classroom.
 Most MIM courses involve substantial applied components in the form of individual and group projects, in-class exercises, and mini workshops.
-The two project courses (Team Experience and Capstone) represent the zenith of this practice-oriented focus.
+The two project courses (a Capstone Project and internship) represent the zenith of this practice-oriented focus.

 Who are MIM students?